Photo by Pixabay on Pexels.com

 The most common penalty for an academic violation is a zero for the assignment/test/quiz in question (about 60-70% of the time in fact!) and this is a penalty appeal you are unlikely to win.

 - A topic sentence as your opening that explains what the whole letter is about.
+What it is that you are appealing: Is this a grade appeal, elective grading system appeal, disciplinary appeal, admission appeal?

-- A summary of the each accusation made and why you are innocent.
+- A summary of each accusation made and why you are innocent.
 This often works well in bullet point format tackling one accusation or piece of evidence against you at a time and including specific documentation that supports your side of the story.

 - Use headings so your reader can navigate the letter, follow your train of thought, and refer back to information easily and quickly during the hearing.